Setting up a Custom Form

 Set the field's Type.
 The following types are currently supported:

 Text Accepts a short, single line of text.
-Accepts a valid email address (eg. "firstname.lastname@example.org").
+Accepts a valid email address (eg. "[email protected]").
 Text Area Accepts multiple lines of text.
 Select Accepts a single option chosen from a dropdown menu.
 Checkbox Accepts either a "checked" or "unchecked" state.
+Phone Accepts a valid phone number.
+Number Accepts a valid integer, decimal or currency value.
 File Accepts a single file upload (up to 16MB).
 Note: currently not supported by the "Send to Airtable" action.
+Hidden Accepts a single line of predefined text.

 (Optional) Configure any options specific to the field's type.